yt-dlp/yt-dlp/README.md

-    --no-wait-for-video             Do not wait for scheduled streams (default) --mark-watched                  Mark videos watched (even with --simulate) --no-mark-watched               Do not mark videos watched (default) --no-colors                     Do not emit color codes in output (Alias:
+    --no-wait-for-video             Do not wait for scheduled streams (default) --mark-watched                  Mark videos watched (even with --simulate) --no-mark-watched               Do not mark videos watched (default) --color [STREAM:]POLICY         Whether to emit color codes in output, optionally prefixed by the STREAM (stdout or stderr) to apply the setting to.
+Can be one of "always", "auto" (default), "never", or
-                                    --no-colours)
+                                    "no_color" (use non color terminal
+                                    sequences).
+Can be used multiple times
     --compat-options OPTS           Options that can help keep compatibility with youtube-dl or youtube-dlc
                                     configurations by reverting some of the